kdacosta0/tas-baseline-infrastructure/README.md

     * `make verify-optimal-range`: A realistic production load test with 100 VUs.
     * `make verify-stress`: A high-load stress test.

+* **Mixed Workload Test:**
+    To simulate a realistic mixed workload, the `sign` and `verify` tests must be run in parallel.
+The recommended way to do this is in two separate terminals.

+    **1. In Terminal 1, run the `sign` workload:**

+        make sign-load

+    **2. In Terminal 2, run the `verify` workload:**

+        # First, generate a UUID if you don't have one
+        make generate-verify-data
+        # Then, use the exported UUID to run the verify test
+        make verify-load UUID=<your-uuid-here>

 #### Utility Commands
 - `check`: Verifies that all prerequisites are met.
 - `status`: Shows the deployment status of key RHTAS components.